marcin-chwedczuk/elf-viewer/README.md

 ![Main Window](./docs/screen1.png)

 !!!
-PROJECT UNDER CONSTRUCTION !!!
+PROJECT IS USABLE, BUT STILL UNDER CONSTRUCTION !!!

 Current status:
-* Supporting Intel 32-bit ELFs - DONE
-* 64-bit ELFs: Partially
-* TODO: Intel 64, ARM & ARM64
+* Covers about 80% of all ELF structures.
+What is left are mostly GNU specific extensions.
+* GUI still needs a bit of polishing.
+For example currently there is no search capability.

+Tested od Intel 32 and 64 bit ELFs.
+TODO: Test on ARM 32 and 64 bit ELFs.

 Right now I am playing with the API and I try to figure out the most intuitive and Javaish API for dealing with ELFs.